tnballo/notebook/arch_linux/how_to.md

-# "How-To" Instructions for Misc tasks on Arch Linux
+# "How-To" Instructions for Misc Tasks on Arch Linux

-Reference for those little tasks that are just uncommon enough to forget the steps for.
+Reference for those little tasks that are just uncommon enough to forget the steps involved.

 ### Mount a USB drive
 ---